 Bleary-eyed, the next day I wanted the easiest way to put dinner on the table — short of dialing 976-papa.
 These chicken thighs were the perfect choice.
 They only take ten minutes of prep and then a few hours to marinate in the fridge.
 Put the rub on the chicken in the morning, it will be ready to cook when you get home.

 Speaking of cooking, Scott is responsible for the crispy skin and perfect grill marks on this chicken.
 He is my grill-master — that’s why the grilling instructions below are straight from the horse’s mouth.
-If you don’t have a grill, (or grill master) you can just as easily roast your chicken in a hot oven.

 - 1 teaspoon whole red peppercorns